-I partnered with a brilliant quiltress, Cherrymae Gholston, to execute this vision.
+I partnered with a brilliant quiltress, Cherrymae Golston, to execute this vision.
 Quilting is done in community: manifesting B.Michael’s would necessarily involve the village.

-I first invited people who knew B.Michael to send me a piece of fabric, solid or patterned, on the green-blue-turquoise-teal spectrum.
-I set up a Facebook site to locate potential contributors and generate momentum.
-In so doing, I learned that folks who knew B.Michael had continued to hold him in their hearts, even years later, and were motivated to participate.
+Together with cousin Sheilah Mabry, we first invited people who knew B.Michael personally to send a piece of fabric, solid or patterned, on the green-blue-turquoise-teal spectrum.
+We set up a Facebook site to locate potential contributors and generate momentum.
+In so doing, we learned that folks who knew B.Michael had continued to hold him in their hearts, even years later, and were motivated to participate.

-I also solicited people who didn’t know B.Michael; their participation invited them to reflect on their own tender places.
-By the 10th anniversary of his death in 2011, I had received 108 swatches from friends and acquaintances from across the U.S. and a half-dozen other countries!
+We also solicited people who didn’t know B.Michael; their participation invited them to reflect on their own tender places.
+By the 10th anniversary of his death in 2011, we had received 108 swatches from friends and acquaintances from across the U.S. and a half-dozen other countries!